 "Now some people think, 'my daughter's turning 15, let's give her breast enlargements.'
 That's horrible.
 It's the ultimate degeneration,"

-Venezuela is world renowned for its beauty queens, producing more international pageant winners than any other country, if you visit the beaches and cities you can’t help but notice the number of women sporting oversized artificial breasts.
-There is no social stigma associated with cosmetic surgery, middle class women are almost expected to be vain and image obsessed.
-There was once a mayor of Chacao, a wealthy district in the nation’s capital Caracas, who had previously been a beauty pageant winner, she also ran for president but could not compete with Chavez.
+Venezuela is world renowned for its beauty queens, producing more international pageant winners than any other country, if you visit the beaches and cities you can’t help but notice the number of women sporting over-sized artificial breasts.
+There is no social stigma associated with cosmetic surgery.
+Middle class women are almost expected to be vain and image obsessed.
+There was once a mayor of Chacao, a wealthy district in the nation’s capital Caracas, who had previously been a beauty pageant winner.
+She also ran for president but could not compete with Chavez.
 I was told that businessmen whose secretaries are not well endowed may be perceived as being losers.
-This attitude toward a women’s body as being like a malleable piece of clay suggests a sexist and almost misogynistic culture, this, however is not an accurate perception.
+This attitude toward a women’s body as being like a malleable piece of clay suggests a sexist and almost misogynistic culture, this however is not an accurate perception.
 Women in Venezuela have infiltrated all areas of power, from science to the military.
-They are also usually the head of the household, it is not uncommon for a woman to have children with a number of Fathers and take her children with her, gaining support from interchangeable husbands.
-Despite the fact the women are culturally independent and certainly not passive slaves to patriarchal tyranny one can’t help but wonder if some of these doctors are taking advantage of the insecurities of young women who aspire toward the national ideal of pageant winning beauty, plastic tits and bleached blonde hair, essentially the same ideal as California.
-Chavez also criticised the culture, claiming it was indicative of an Americanised Barbie doll ideal, totally inappropriate for a country as ethnically diverse as Venezuela.
+They are also usually the head of the household; it is not uncommon for a woman to have children with a number of Fathers and take her children with her, gaining support from interchangeable husbands.
+Despite the fact the women are culturally independent and certainly not passive slaves to patriarchal tyranny, one can’t help but wonder if some of these doctors are taking advantage of the insecurities of young women who aspire toward the national ideal of pageant winning beauty, plastic tits and bleached blonde hair.
+Essentially the same ideal of beauty as is prevalent in California.
+Chavez also criticised the culture, claiming it was indicative of an Americanised Barbie doll ideal, totally inappropriate for a largely brown country like Venezuela.

-When asking young women about their reasons for wanting surgery, they were defensive, perhaps seeing the question as an attempt to invalidate their decision, typically saying things like they were doing it for themselves and not being pressured into it by peers or boyfriends, but when pushed they would admit to doing it for their careers or because they had a negative self body image.
-This could be attributed to the way the media in Venezuela constantly portray Americanised visions of beauty as an ideal for women to aspire to, whether on the popular soaps known as telenovellas or on the billboard beer commercials, there are always bikini clad Barbie style beach babes, almost always white and no stranger to a surgeons knife.
+When asking young women about their reasons for wanting surgery, they were defensive, perhaps seeing the question as an attempt to invalidate their decision, typically saying things like they were doing it for themselves and not being pressured into it by peers or boyfriends.
+But when pushed they would admit to doing it for their careers or because they had a negative self body image.
+This could be attributed to the way the media in Venezuela constantly portray Americanised visions of beauty as an ideal for women to aspire to; whether on the popular soaps known as telenovellas or on the billboard beer commercials, there are always bikini clad Barbie style beach babes, almost always white and no strangers to the surgeon's knife.
 The popularity of breast surgery and other non essential cosmetic surgery seems unashamedly decadent when you consider that Venezuela is a country where the vast majority of the population live in cinder block houses in vast crime ridden shanty towns.
-These shanty towns known as Barrios are amongst the most dangerous neighbourhoods on the entire American landmass, and it is here that Chavez find support.
+These shanty towns known as Barrios are amongst the most dangerous neighbourhoods on the entire American landmass, and it is here that Chavez finds support.

-This disillusioned underclass has been repressed for decades and their problems ignored by a succession of governments, but Chavez’ Bolivarian revolution promised to change this, and to some extent it has with a number of projects and education initiatives, providing university education for free as well as housing and food discounts for students.
-There are also initiatives to provide low level education for children and adults as well as healthcare to those who have fallen through the nets, all paid for with the country’s vast oil wealth, much to the dismay of the old leaders of nationalised oil company PDVSA who had previously profited in unfair proportions from the oil money.
-Chavez has registered those living in the Barrios as official citizens with the power to vote, under the previous president Carlos Andres Perez, they weren’t even acknowledged as citizens of Venezuela because their shanty town dwellings are built illegally and births are often unregistered.
+The underclass has been repressed for decades and their problems ignored by a succession of governments, but Chavez’ Bolivarian revolution promised to change this and to some extent it has, with a number of projects and education initiatives providing university education for free as well as housing and food discounts for students.
+There are also initiatives to provide low level education for children and adults as well as healthcare to those who have fallen through the nets, all paid for with the country’s vast oil wealth, much to the dismay of the old leaders of nationalised oil company PDVSA, who had previously profited in unfair proportions from the oil money.
+Chavez has registered those living in the Barrios as official citizens with the power to vote.
+Under the previous president Carlos Andres Perez, they weren't even acknowledged as citizens of Venezuela because their shanty town dwellings are built illegally and births are often unregistered.
 To the young women of the barrios, breast surgery is a ridiculous luxury that they hold little to no interest in.
-The young women of the barrios now have hope, They can afford to become students as there are no fees, and students get housing and food for heavily reduced rates, many of them are using the new opportunities to promote the revolution and are ferocious supporters of Hugo Chavez.
+The young women of the barrios now have hope, They can afford to become students as there are no fees and students get housing and food for heavily reduced rates.
+Many of them are using the new opportunities to promote the revolution and are ferocious supporters of Hugo Chavez.

-There is a lot of tension between the privileged oligarchy and the underclass, and the political propaganda of Chavez’ party and the opposition parties tend to exasperate the situation, with opposition supporters calling for the assassination of Chavez who they see as an under qualified maniac who has given power to a dangerous criminal under class.
-Chavistas on the other hand regard the wealthier class as decadent, bigoted, right wing tyrants, whose greed fuels their hatred for the revolution.
-This tension is certainly not helped by the vast and obvious wealth divide, while some women can go on weekend shopping sprees to Miami, live in waterfront mansions or luxury penthouses, spending a huge amount on luxury items and services such as breast enlargements and designer clothing other women struggle to keep their children fed and clothed.
-There are large families living under corrugated iron roofs in tropical conditions, with dengue and malaria a constant threat to their children’s lives and medical treatment still difficult to acquire.
+There is a lot of tension between the privileged oligarchy and the underclass and the political propaganda of Chavez’ party and the opposition parties tend to exasperate the situation.
+Opposition supporters are sometimes calling for the assassination of Chavez who they see as an under qualified maniac who has given power to a dangerous criminal under class.
+Chavistas on the other hand regard the wealthier class as decadent, bigoted, right-wing tyrants, whose greed fuels their hatred for the revolution.
+This tension is certainly not helped by the vast and obvious wealth divide, while some women can go on weekend shopping sprees to Miami, live in waterfront mansions or luxury penthouses, spending a huge amount on luxury items and services such as breast enlargements and designer clothing, other women struggle to keep their children fed and clothed.
+There are large families living under corrugated iron roofs in tropical conditions where dengue and malaria are a constant threat to their children’s lives and medical treatment still difficult to acquire.

-Many medical professionals in Venezuela refuse to work in public hospitals and won’t go near the practices set up in the Barrios to give treatment to those that need it most, a fact that the president tried to overcome by importing doctors from Cuba, which his good friend Castro was happy to supply.
-Instead Venezuelan doctors go where the money is, either working for a private practice in Venezuela or perhaps more frequently working abroad, and of course a career in cosmetic surgery is a lucrative pursuit in Venezuela or California.
-I saw plastic surgery practices in every city centre, and was shocked how easy it was to get surgery, virtually no checks are made in regards to the ethics of treatment, when I interviewed a surgeon, he said as long as they are of legal age, or below age but have parental consent, and can pay, there is no ethical concern.
+Many medical professionals in Venezuela refuse to work in public hospitals and won’t go near the practices set up in the Barrios to give treatment to those that need it most.
+The president tried to overcome this by importing doctors from Cuba, which his good friend Castro was happy to supply.
+Instead Venezuelan doctors go where the money is, either working for a private practice in Venezuela or perhaps more frequently working abroad.
+Of course, a career in cosmetic surgery is a lucrative pursuit in Venezuela or California.
+I saw plastic surgery practices in every city centre and was shocked how easy it was to get surgery.
+Virtually no checks are made in regards to the ethics of treatment.
+When I interviewed a surgeon, he said as long as they are of legal age or below age but have parental consent and can pay, then there is no ethical concern.
 I asked him if he thought that his skills could be put to better use elsewhere for the services of his country “I have to make a living too” was his nonchalant reply.
-It seems that as long as it is convenient and financially viable to exploit people rather than to help them, then Venezuela’s people will continue to suffer, and the divide between rich and poor will continue to grow.
+It seems that as long as it is convenient and financially viable to exploit people rather than to help them, then Venezuela’s people will continue to suffer and the divide between rich and poor will continue to grow.